 Klinic’s Drop-In Counselling services are for individuals, couples and families, aged 13+, who would like the support of a counsellor.

-In a onetime drop-in session, you can discuss your struggles, explore coping, and get information about other resources that might help.
-Anything that is on your mind is a good reason to drop-in.
+In a one time drop-in session, you can discuss your struggles, explore coping, and get information about other resources that might help.
+Anything that is on your mind is a good reason to schedule a drop-in counselling session.

 Drop-in is for everyone